Benappiahpoku/invoiceMakerv3/prd/DevNotes.md

     - Show me the entire updated version of the file, not just code snippets or lines to insert.
     - Include code comments to explain what each section does.
     - Make sure each file you give me can be copy-pasted wholesale and will still work.
+3. When editing existing code, use comments to clearly mark the changes you made (eg.<!-- ===== [New Feature] START ===== -->).
+This helps me track exactly what has changed.
-3. Avoid rushing.
+4. Avoid rushing.
 Think of this like a teaching session.
 Only move to the next file after you’ve fully explained the current one and confirmed that it works.
-4. Do you understand?
+5. Do you understand?

 Help me implement the vat mechanism